 The most dog-friendly state in Australia when it comes to public transport is Victoria, by a long shot!
 Public Transport Victoria allows small dogs in a container to travel on all trains (both metropolitan and the regional V/Line train services, see above), trams and buses in the state.

 Additionally, larger dogs are allowed on metropolitan trains, if they are wearing a leash and muzzle.
 The only non-dog-friendly services are V/Line coaches.
-For more information, see the full guidelines.
+For more information, see my guide to pets on public transport in Melbourne.

 However, no dogs of any size, not even small dogs in a carrier, are allowed on the state’s trains, plus the new metro lines or coaches.
 Check out the full rules.

-The Australian Capital Territory (ACT, basically Canberra) is also becoming more pet-friendly when it comes to public transport.
+The Australian Capital Territory has similar rules to those in NSW.
 The latest rules stipulate that pets are allowed on both light rail services and buses, as long as they are in a secure pet carrier and, in the case of buses, if you ask permission off the driver.
 Here are the relevant rules.

 Finally, Queensland permits dogs to travel on Brisbane River ferries and CityCats.
 Both small and large dogs are permitted, either in an enclosed carrier or wearing a leash and muzzle, on the outside deck.
-Note that they aren’t permitted during peak hours (6am to 8:30am and 3:30pm to 7pm Monday to Friday).
-See the full details here.
+Note that they aren’t permitted during peak hours.
+See more details in my guide to dogs on public transport in Brisbane.

 Dining Out in Australia with a Dog